 American sycamore is readily adaptable to the urban environment and the Nation's most massive broadleaf tree.
-Being large, along with the fact that sycamore is rot and damage prone, nearly eliminated the tree from this list.
-But I stick with the tree and it's significant shortcomings.
+But being a large tree and the fact that sycamore is rot and damage prone, I nearly eliminated the tree from this "consider planting" list.
+Still, I stick with the tree and it's significant shortcomings.

 Sycamore is by far the most popular tree on my site with hundreds of daily visits to several sites I've devoted to the tree.
 People love its winter brilliance, it's creamy, shedding bark and growth potential.
 The people have spoken.

 American sycamore is one of the simplest trees to grow and transplants like a dream.
 In North America, sycamore attains large tree status and grows 75' to 100' tall.
 Be forewarned - the sycamore should only be planted as a single yard specimen or in places where space is not a premium.
 Sycamore occupies one of the largest north-south ranges in North America - from Canada to Florida.
 The tree is very site tolerant and can grow under nearly any condition but is best adapted to creek banks.

 The best know and only cultivar I recommend to plant is called London planetree and actually a hybrid (Platanus xacerifolia).

 "For four to six months of our winter dormancy period each year, the huge, white speckled boles and limbs of this tree make it the most conspicuous living organism along every river within its range." - Guy Sternberg, Native Trees for North American Landscapes

 "Happiest in natural moist bottomlands, where it can grow or rot or split to its heart's content, the American sycamore struggles in cities."- Arthur Plotnik, The Urban Tree Book